lenbie/Expense-Tracker-Project/README.md

 # README

-*This repository contains tasks from the Ohjelmistotekniikka 2023 course from Helsingin Yliopisto.*
+*This repository contains tasks from the **Ohjelmistotekniikka 2023** course from Helsingin Yliopisto.*

-## Project Work
+## Expense Tracker Project

+### Python version

+Note that Python version 3.10.6 was used for creating and testing this project.

 ### Documentation